Academic Judiciary Committee Volunteer Student Board Member

 What does an Academic Judiciary Committee Member do?

-The Academic Judiciary Committee hears student appeals of accusations of academic dishonesty brought against them in courses taught in the College of Arts and Sciences, the School of Business, the School of Journalism, and the School of Marine and Atmospheric Sciences.
-The Committee will hear why an instructor has accused a student and will hear why the student is appealing.
-The Committee will come to a decision of guilty or not guilty at a hearing from testimony heard and reviewing documentation presented.
+The Academic Judiciary Committee hears the appeals of students accused of violating academic integrity in courses taught in the College of Arts and Sciences, the School of Business, the School of Journalism, and the School of Marine and Atmospheric Sciences.
+The Committee will hear details of the accusation by the reporting faculty/staff and details of the appeal by the accused student.
+The Committee will come to a decision of finding the student responsible or not responsible for the accusation at a hearing from testimony heard and reviewing documentation presented.

 How do I qualify to be a member?